 Section VII.
 Treasurer

-- The Treasurer shall collect annual dues beginning with statements mailed on December 31 of each year preceding that for which the dues are
+- The Treasurer shall collect annual dues beginning with statements mailed on December 31 of each year preceding that for which the dues are owed.

-- He shall be signatory for all disbursements.
+- He/she shall be signatory for all

 Section VIII.
 Associate Treasurer